antoinesd/quickstarts-1/jms/README.md

 To use the application be sure to have deployed the quickstart in Fuse as described above.
 Successful deployment will create and start a Camel route in Fuse.

 1. As soon as the Camel route has been started, you will see a directory `work/jms/input` in your JBoss Fuse installation.
-2. Copy the files you find in this example's `src/main/resources/data` directory to the newly created `work/jms/input` directory.
+2. Copy the files you find in this quickstart's `src/main/resources/data` directory to the newly created `work/jms/input` directory.
 3. Wait a few moments and you will find the same files organized by country under the `work/jms/output` directory.
 ** `order1.xml` in `work/jms/output/others`
 ** `order2.xml` and `order4.xml` in `work/jms/output/uk`